Incodrago/dotfiles/README.md

 You will need to give execution permissions to the files in ~/.local/bin Specifically the files "walset" and "walset-backend".

 `chmod +x ~/.local/bin/walset`

 `chmod +x ~/.local/bin/walset-backend`

 walset and walset-backend are meant to be used as commands in the terminal and are executed as such by hyprland when setting a wallpaper.
 So you will need to add them to your PATH environment variable.
 To do this, add `export PATH=$PATH:/home/<your_username>/.local/bin` at the end of your .bashrc file (or .zshrc or whichever shell you use)

 just to let you know changing wallpapers creates a file: `~/.cache/last_wallpaper.txt` it's so that swww can read which wallpaper was picked last at boot and show that.
-Also for hyprlock (so it knows which image to show)

 main shortcuts are:
 - mainMod + Q to open a terminal